Nursery R & V 2025 - 2026

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-The class teachers for Nursery this school year are Mrs Roche (class NR) with Miss Holt and Mrs Akhtar (class NV) with Mrs Hodge.
-Also, Mrs Pople and Miss Davies work with the children throughout the week.
+The class teachers for Nursery this school year are Mrs Roche (class NR) with Miss Holt and Mrs Akhtar (class NA) with Mrs Hodge.
+Also, Mrs Popel and Miss Davies work with the children throughout the week.

-This half term we also have a large emphasis on children’s Personal, Social and Emotional Development (PSED) skills and will endure to support the children to settle into Nursery, make friends, be resilient, independent and confident learners that enjoy coming to school, learning and playing alongside their friends.
+This half term we also have a large emphasis on children’s Personal, Social and Emotional Development (PSED) skills and will endure to support the children as they continue to settle into Nursery, make friends, become more resilient, independent and confident learners that enjoy coming to school, learning and playing alongside their friends.

-For our Literacy lesson we will be focusing on text ‘Wow said the Owl’ written by Tim Hopgood;‘Happy to be me’ by Emma Dodd; and ’Mixed' by Arree Chung.
+For our Literacy lesson we will be focusing on text ‘The Journey Home from Grandpa’s’ by Jemima Lumley and Sophie Fatus and also ‘We all go travelling by’ by Sheena Roberts and Siobhan Bell.
 Literacy lessons will build and develop children’s love of stories and extend their book knowledge skills.
-As always, we will place a large emphasis on ‘Communication and language’ by supporting children to use ne vocabulary, speak using simple sentences and be confident to ask and answer questions.
+As always, we will place a large emphasis on ‘Communication and language’ by supporting children to use new vocabulary, speak using simple sentences and be confident to ask and answer questions.
 This half term we are continuing to use our new ‘FANTASTIC Foundations’ scheme.
 In line with the rest of the school.

-In addition, we will also introduce the children to a weekly ‘Music Assembly’ whereby the children sing songs and explore sound and instruments.
+In addition, we will also introduce the children to a weekly ‘Music Assembly’ whereby the children sing songs and explore sounds and instruments.
 We will also have a celebration assembly each Friday to award our ‘Stars of the week’ and our new certificates that reflect on our characteristics of effective learning.
+During this half term parents and carers will have the opportunity to come into school for Celebration Assembly and see their child receive their certificate on Thursday 15th January in the School Studio at 9am and on Thursday 5h February at 9am in the school studio.

 Please see the 'Files to download' section below to find out more about your child's daily timetable and curriculum.